Annual Security and Fire Safety Report

 Employees are subject to disciplinary action – including discharge – for unauthorized consumption of alcohol on institutional time or property; inability to perform satisfactorily their assigned duties as a result of consuming alcohol; illegal or excessive use of drugs, narcotics or intoxicants; or unauthorized sale or distribution of drugs, narcotics or intoxicants.

 If anyone has a problem with controlled substances or alcohol, they are encouraged to seek professional advice and treatment.
-Confidential help is available, and employees may obtain a list of counseling and assistance programs by calling Faculty/Staff Assistance and Well-Being Services at 217-244-5312 or visiting the website at humanresources.illinois.edu/fsaws.
+Confidential help is available, and employees may obtain a list of counseling and assistance programs by calling Faculty/Staff Assistance Services at 217-244-5312 or visiting the website at humanresources.illinois.edu/about/culture-learning-engagement/faculty-staff-assistance-and-well-being-services.
 In some cases, a supervisor may direct employees to request this information.

 Drug and alcohol testing of university employees